 Debt management is a way to organize your credit card payments in a way that makes them more viable and streamlined with your income and expenses.
 If you use credit cards often but fail to make more than the minimum monthly payment, you may find it difficult to pay off your balance.
 Sooner or later, your personal finances will take a blow.
 Debt management is an option that lets you put your finances back in order by providing you with a way to pay off your debt with a structured time plan.

-A debt management plan (DMP) is a type of debt relief that establishes how much a person makes, how they spend their money, and how much balance is left for sustained credit card payments.
-DPMs are usually designed for repaying credit card debt within 3 to 5 years.
+A debt management plan (DMP) is a debt relief option that establishes how much a person makes, how they spend their money, and how much balance is left for sustained credit card payments.
+DPMs are usually designed for repaying credit card debt within three to five years.

 Some people settle for DIY debt management plans.
 If you lack the self-discipline or need expert and professional advice, a debt management professional can help you pay off debt and organize your finances in a way that fits your needs.